 - Preheat the oven to 375 degrees.

 - In a small bowl, stir together the dry ingredients and set aside.

 - In the large bowl of a stand mixer, beat the butter and peanut butter until smooth.
 Add the milk, maple syrup, egg, and vanilla.
 Beat well to combine.

 - Add the dry ingredients to the wet ingredients and beat until incorporated.

 - Take a tablespoon of dough and roll it into a ball.
 Flatten the ball a little and place it on a cookie sheet.
 Continue with the remaining dough and bake for 8-9 minutes.
 Don’t let the cookies get brown or they will come out dry.
 Cool completely on a wire rack.

 - To make the chocolate swirl, melt the coconut oil.
 Add the cocoa powder and maple syrup and stir to combine.
 Refrigerate the mixture for about 5 minutes so it thickens slightly.
-Drizzle over cool cookies and let the chocolate set.
+Drizzle over the cool peanut butter cookies and let the chocolate set.

 This makes about 3 dozen cookies.
 The total cost of this recipe is $5.33, or $.15 per cookie.
-These are much healthier than the traditional peanut butter blossoms, and I don’t think you’ll miss the original version after you taste these.
+These peanut butter cookies are much healthier than the traditional peanut butter blossoms, and I don’t think you’ll miss the original version after you taste these.